UK Destinations 2019 - Isle of Bute to Ayrshire, Scotland

 Wikipedia states that Mount Stuart is a "flamboyant example of 19th Century Gothic Revival architecture".
 Visitors (Google map comments) rave about their experiences here, and mention Arts & Crafts furniture and beautiful stained glass windows, and walks through the woods or to the beach.
 Tourists really seem to connect with this place, and come away impressed.

-Our overnight B&B is located on the Rothesay waterfront, a short walk into town to see modest Rothesay Castle and local restaurants.
+We're going to drop off our luggage at our B&B and will then drive to Mt.
+Stuart.
+Our overnight B&B stay is located on the Rothesay waterfront, a short walk from modest Rothesay Castle and the local restaurants.

 |where we are in Scotland||Wemyss Bay||the Highlands are north of here|